How couples who both work can choose insurance and other employer benefits

 Review any “vesting” requirements, where you will need to contribute for a set amount of time to fully own all funds in your retirement plan, including employer contributions.
 You always own what you contribute, but some plans require additional time to claim employer-added funds.
 If one person’s plan will lead to a contribution from the employer after reaching a benchmark such as five years, consider adding more money to that account.
 It’s also a good idea to make sure you’re both named as beneficiaries of your accounts.

 Employer benefits contribute to your overall financial, physical, and emotional well-being.
-Review all your benefits carefully and look for components such as 401(k) plans, transportation subsidies, college savings, and other incentives such as stock options.
-Ask for details from your HR departments and go over the policies closely.
+Review all your benefits carefully and look for components such as 401(k) plans, transportation subsidies, and other incentives such as stock options.
+Ask for details from your HR departments and go over the policies closely and talk to your employer if you need further guidance.

 Consider consulting a financial professional that can help you figure out the real costs and practicality of the services and protection offered.
 By considering all the components of the benefit packages from both a short and long-term perspective, you and your partner can protect and plan for your future happiness together.